danielscholl-osdu/workflow/README.md

 | IWorkflowRunRepository      | Obligatory to implement | `workflow-core/src/main/.../provider/interfaces/IWorkflowRunRepository`       |
 | IWorkflowRunService         | Obligatory to implement | `workflow-core/src/main/.../provider/interfaces/IWorkflowRunService`       |

-## GCP implementation
+## Google Cloud implementation

-The GCP Identity and Access Management service account for the Workflow service must have the **Composer User** and **Cloud Datastore User** roles.
+The Google Cloud Identity and Access Management service account for the Workflow service must have the **Composer User** and **Cloud Datastore User** roles.

 Note that obtaining user credentials for Application Default Credentials isn't suitable for the